Book an Appointment at Lifeologie Fort Worth

 Sydney Jones

-Sydney Jones is the perfect mix of cool big sister, instructional coach and “tell you straight up” friend.
+With her teen clients, Sydney is the perfect mix of cool big sister, instructional coach and “tell you straight up” friend.
 She helps anxious and depressed teenagers find their own identity, like those lost within a highly successful family, or the athlete or high performer that must balance academics, athletics and self-care.
 Sydney helps teens experiencing all the “firsts” – like expressing how you feel to parents, time-management, grief, dating, and leaving home for college.
+Sydney can help you discover yourself while at college or working through the stress of finding and starting a career.

 Sydney is from nearby Southlake, Texas.
-Following high school she earned a BA in Psychology with a minor in Management from Siena College in New York.
+Following high school, she earned a BA in Psychology with a minor in Management from Siena College in New York.
 This good southern girl didn’t go north just for academics.
 She comes from a long line of formidable women and is a fierce competitor.
 Sydney was a four-year starter and captain for Siena’s NCAA Division I water polo team, while a four year Academic All-American.

 Sydney is completing her MA degree in Clinical Mental Health at UNT-Dallas.
 In addition to being a full time student, Sydney bartends in a retirement community, providing delicious cocktails and a listening ear to the residents.
-At every available opportunity she teaches swim lessons, coaches water polo, and spends time with her long-distance boyfriend via FaceTimed noodle nights, movie debriefs, and the Wall Street crossword puzzle.
+At every available opportunity she teaches swim lessons, coaches water polo, and spends time with her long-distance boyfriend via FaceTimed noodle nights, movie debriefs, and Wall Street Journal crossword puzzle.

 Jim Ming